tuningdipsw/tuningdipsw.github.io/_posts/2023-02-06-article2-inputs.md

 that have occurred since the last time we checked the queue (ie. called `processInput()`).

 As a queue, the event queue method will catch all inputs, even if performance drops.
-If the performance of the game loop drops to 1 FPS, the queue will capture all inputs during that frame, while `key.get_pressed()` can only ever capture 1 frames' worth of inputs.
+If the performance of the game loop drops to 1 FPS, the queue will capture all frames' worth of inputs during that second, while `key.get_pressed()` can only capture 1 frames' worth of inputs.

 However, because it can capture multiple frames' worth of inputs, the logic of `processInput()` becomes harder to get right as well.
 Even if it did only capture one frames' worth of inputs,